BlogCustomer Experience

 The tactics to increase the CLV—like acting on your customers’ feedback, rolling out loyalty programs, or smart upselling—may also improve customer experiences.
 Your customers will feel heard and cared about, and who doesn’t like to get good deals?

 There’s an extra perk to having high CLV: you can use it as your company’s USP (Unique Selling Point).
-It will come in handy as an incentive for high-end affiliate partners.
+It will come in handy as an incentive for high-end affiliate partnerships.

 Just remember always to stay human.
 Never sacrifice your services’ quality and communication for a short-term revenue boost.
 Pushing new products down your clients’ throats whenever they visit your website won’t bring the desired effects.